opista/svn-blamer/README.md

 ## Extension Settings

-Currently there are no settings, but some shortcuts will be added in due course.
+Currently there are no settings
 ## Known Issues

-- No shortcuts as of yet.
 - A little bit slow, because all unique logs have to be retrieved first.

 ## Release Notes

+### 0.1.1
+Added keyboard shortcut
 ### 0.1.0
 Initial build of extension